Bobby Orr: Post-hockey career

 Since retiring, Orr has performed a number of ceremonial first puck drops with the Bruins, including at the 2010 NHL Winter Classic with Bobby Clarke, between the Bruins and the Flyers.
 Orr performed another ceremonial puck drop on October 20, 2016, Orr along with Milt Schmidt dropped the ceremonial puck at the Boston Bruins' first home game of the season.
-Most recently Orr along side former teammate Johnny Bucyk, performed the ceremonial puck drop at the 2023 Winter Classic.
+Most recently Orr alongside former teammate Johnny Bucyk, performed the ceremonial puck drop at the 2023 Winter Classic.

+Orr has also served as the honorary banner captain for the Bruins on multiple occasions the first came on June 8, 2011, during game four of the 2011 Stanley Cup Final.
+Orr also served as the banner captain twice during the Bruins 2019 playoff run, one of the games he shared the duties with former teammate Derek Sanderson.

 On November 3, 2013, Orr's long-awaited autobiography titled Orr: My Story, debuted at the #8 position on The New York Times best seller list for nonfiction.

 Personal life

 While on vacation, Orr met Margaret Louise "Peggy" Wood, a Trenton, Michigan native and speech therapist who worked in Fort Lauderdale, Florida.
 They became engaged on Christmas Day, 1972, and married in September 1973 at a 'secret' ceremony in Parry Sound.
 They have two sons, Darren and Brent.
 Darren works as a player's agent at Orr Hockey Group.
 Orr's mother Arva died in November 2000, 18 months after being diagnosed with cancer.
 Orr's father Doug died in 2007.
 Orr became a grandfather when granddaughter Alexis was born in 2009.
 A second grandchild, Robert, was born in January 2011.